 Freshman Composition, reading primarily non-fiction materials and writing in the argumentative and expository forms, gives students the writing and reading skills they need to succeed in college courses.
-PREREQ: ENGL 836, and READ 836, or ENGL 847, or ESL 400, or eligibility for ENGL 100 or 105 on an approved college English Placement Test and other measures as necessary.
+PREREQ: ENGL 836, and READ 836, or ENGL 847, or ESL 400, or eligibility for ENGL 100 on the College Placement Test or other multiple measures assessment.
 Transfer: CSU: A2, UC.
 (IGETC: 1A)